HireAbo/awesome-interview-questions-5000-jobs/Mathematics and Statistics/Statistics/Data Analyst.md

 Welcome to the Data Analyst Interview Preparation !
 This resource is designed to help you ace your Data Analyst interviews with confidence.

+Mathematics and Statistics are two closely related fields that deal with the collection, analysis, interpretation, and presentation of quantitative data.
+Statistics is a branch of mathematics that focuses on the organization, analysis, and interpretation of data, helping us make informed decisions and predictions based on patterns and trends.
+In the field of Data Analysis, statisticians play a crucial role in extracting valuable insights from vast amounts of data.
+A Data Analyst job involves collecting and cleaning data, applying statistical techniques to analyze it, and presenting findings in a clear and meaningful way.
+They help businesses and organizations make data-driven decisions and solve complex problems.

 ## 🚀 Overview

 Whether you're a seasoned Data Analyst or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Data Analyst interviews to help you prepare and succeed.